Chip company stocks to watch in 2021

 As a result, the PHLX Semiconductor index was performing well above benchmark indices the S&P 500 and Nasdaq composite in February 2021.
 It had gained 433% in the past five years, compared to just 104% and 208% for each benchmark respectively.

 The semiconductor industry is still extremely volatile, which can present opportunities for going both long and short.
-You can speculate on rising and falling markets with CFDs.
+You can speculate on rising and falling markets with CFDs and spread bets.

 Ready to open an account?
 Get started trading chip stocks today or practise in a demo first.